JoseLion/ts-routeways/README.md

 }
 ```

-Instead of that, you can infer the type of the query params of any route using the types helper `InferQueryParams<R>`, where `R` is the type your route:
+Instead, you can infer the type of the query params of any route using the types helper `InferQueryParams<R>`, where `R` is the type of your route:

 **This is better!**
 ```ts